SAFE SPACES NEEDED TO HELP BABIES AND YOUNG CHILDREN SURVIVE SHOCK OF WARS AND DISASTERS, SAYS REPORT

 Education changes everything

 Education is the key that can unlock the potential of every child and transform lives.
 It improves health, promotes equality and helps to end discrimination.
-But 58 million children still don’t go to primary school - and hundreds of millions more are not learning.
+But 263 million children and youth still don’t go to school - and hundreds of millions more are not learning.
 The world owes it to them to keep the promise of education for all.
 There are many obstacles, including child marriage, child labour, conflicts, lack of teachers and inadequate funding.

 Some key actions need to be taken to get every child into school and learning.